-- Media comments must not state or imply that they represent the majority view of Council and care should be taken to ensure the credibility and reputation of Council as an entity is not compromised. - This is particularly crucial when an elected member is making a statement that is contrary to a Council decision or Council policy. - Media comments must observe all other requirements of the Code of Conduct, particularly regarding confidential information and relationships with staff. - Media comments must not be misleading and should be accurate within the bounds of reasonableness.
+- Media comments must not state or imply that they represent the majority view of the Board and care should be taken to ensure the credibility and reputation of Methven Community Board as an entity is not compromised. - This is particularly crucial when an elected member is making a statement that is contrary to a Council decision or an adopted position of the Methven Community Board. - Media comments must observe all other requirements of the Code of Conduct, particularly regarding confidential information and relationships with staff. - Media comments must not be misleading and should be accurate within the bounds of reasonableness.